 How do I get a direct URL for an image?

 Upload the image to a hosting service like ImageToURL, Imgur, or ImgBB.
-They return a permanent direct URL ending in .jpg or .png that embeds in any webpage, Markdown file, forum post, or email client.
+They return a direct URL ending in .jpg or .png that embeds in any webpage, Markdown file, forum post, or email client.
+For ImageToURL, sign in and choose Never delete if the URL needs to stay live.

 A direct URL is a link that resolves to the raw image bytes when fetched — not an HTML gallery page.
 Most cloud storage services (Google Drive, Dropbox, iCloud, OneDrive) give you share links instead, which open a preview page and can't be embedded in an <img> tag.
 To get a real direct URL, the image has to live on a host designed for that purpose.